 \section{Abstract}

 In this article, we introduce a quantum key distribution protocol for the line of sight channels based on coincidence measurements.
 We present a proof-of-concept implementation of our protocol.
-We show that using coincidence measurements to monitor multiphoton pulses results in a higher secure key rate over longer distances.
-This key rate is higher than the decoy state protocol, the most popular practical implementation of quantum key distribution protocol based on BB84, for example, the GLLP analysis [Quant.
+We show that using coincidence measurements to monitor multi-photon pulses results in a higher secure key rate over longer distances for such channels.
+This key rate is higher than popular implementations of quantum key distribution protocol based on BB84, for example, the GLLP analysis [Quant.
 Info.
 Comput. \textbf{4}, 325 (2004)].
-In the experiment, we obtained a key rate of 0.053934 $\pm$ 0.004088 per signal pulse compared to 0.031051$\pm$ 0.003303 for decoy state protocol with similar parameters and equal value of mean photon number.
+In the experiment, we could generate around $74 \%$ more key bits per signal pulse as compared to the GLLP analysis of BB84 protocol with similar parameters and equal value of mean photon number.